MicrosoftDocs/mesh-docs/mesh/develop/script-your-scene-logic/cloud-scripting/cloud-scripting-setup-on-your-system.md

 keywords: Microsoft Mesh, scripting, cloud scripting, visual scripting, coding
 ---

-# Cloud scripting setup in the Mesh Uploader
+# Set up Mesh Cloud scripting on your system

-Mesh Scripting setup information

 When you use Mesh Cloud Scripting, you create and deploy a service called MeshApp.
 This service contains the C# code that supports multiplayer interactivity and is built and deployed automatically when you upload your Environment to Mesh.